NWalker4483/Moonbear/README.md

 <img width="200px"  src="images/image14.jpg" alt="Wiring Diagram"/>

 In order to power the Jetson Nano we pull power from the RC battery into a Buck Convertor (LM2596) as shown above.
 This drops the batteries 7V to a useable 5V.
-First solder the positive and negative leads of a cut micro USB cable to the output of the LM2596.
+In order to use this with the Jetson Nano, first solder the positive and negative leads of a cut micro USB cable to the output of the LM2596.

    ``` For reference these are the two outer most pins you can check which is positive by connecting both to a multimeter and seeing when the voltage reading is positive ```